qgis/QGIS-Mac-Packager/README.md

 - now clone this repository
 - for upload, add you ssh keys to `qgis/ssh/` and secure them
 - copy `run_cronjob` one folder above
-- to Code Signing (Apple cert)
+- to Code Signing (you need Apple certificate to be "Indentified developer")
     - You need application certificate from https://developer.apple.com/account
     - Generate production/development signing identify
     - Get cer file and scp to the server
     - Double click on cer file and install it on the server
     - On Machine where you created request, export private key and copy and install on server too.
-- to Code Signing (other p12 cert)
     - install p12 cert to `login` identity
-    - open keychain access, find certificate and install all required certificate authorities crts (certificate should show it is valid)
-- To both code signing methods:
     - `security find-identity -v` to find existing identities
     - create `sing_identity.txt` with the ID of your identity
     - allow to use it in cronjob (https://stackoverflow.com/a/20324331/2838364)